-C. Personal oxygen concentrators
+C. Personal Oxygen Concentrators

-Passengers are allowed to carry onboard aircraft and utilize Carrier approved personal oxygen concentrators, subject to the following conditions:
+Passengers are allowed to carry onboard aircraft and utilize carrier approved personal oxygen concentrators, subject to the following conditions:

-(1) At least 48 hours prior to departure, passenger must inform the Carrier of his/her intent to use a personal oxygen concentrator during the flight.
-The Carrier will make a
+- (1) At least 48 hours prior to departure, passenger must inform carrier of his/her intent to use a personal oxygen concentrator during the flight.
+The carrier will make a reasonable effort to accommodate passengers who fail to inform carrier of his/her intent to use a personal oxygen concentrator within the aforementioned time. - (2) A medical certificate is needed for transborder itineraries.
+For all other itineraries, passengers must obtain medical clearance from Air Canada as to the passenger's ability to travel and to determine the rate of oxygen to be maintained.

-- reasonable effort to accommodate passengers who fail to inform the Carrier of his/her intent to use a personal oxygen concentrator within the aforementioned time. - (2) Passengers must obtain medical clearance from Air Canada as to the passenger's ability to travel and to determine the rate of oxygen to be maintained. - (3) The personal oxygen concentrator must be of a type approved by Air Canada, and must be free of oil and grease.
-Some restrictions apply to certain types of personal oxygen concentrators that cannot be safely stowed during flight. - (4) Passengers must bring extra batteries as part of their carry-on baggage, in an amount specified by the Carrier.
+- (3) The personal oxygen concentrator must be of a type approved by Air Canada, and must be free of oil and grease.
+Some restrictions apply to certain types of personal oxygen concentrators that cannot be safely stowed during flight. - (4) Passengers must bring extra batteries as part of their carry-on baggage, in an amount specified by carrier.
 Batteries are not accepted as checked baggage.
 Batteries must be packaged in a manner that protects them from short circuit and physical damage, and away from metal objects such as keys, coins, etc. Extra batteries must be sufficient to cover the use of the personal oxygen concentrator for the entire duration of the travel itinerary, including connection time, check-in and travel buffer.
 Aircraft power supply to power-on and use personal oxygen concentrators or recharge batteries during flight is not permitted.
 Ability to recharge battery during connection may not be available. - (5) Personal oxygen concentrators and extra batteries are accepted free of charge, in addition to the normal carry-on baggage allowance, provided they can be safely stowed underneath the seat.
 However, the area around the personal oxygen concentrators must be clear of blankets, coats, and other pieces of carry-on baggage. - (6) Check-in is not permitted through the web and/or self-service device.
 Check-in must be made with an airport agent at any check-in position.